-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 7.
-Succession Planning for Administrative staff: Human Resources will promote continuity of organizational leadership by identifying team leadership needs agency wide.
-2011 Administrative Council Asst.
-Supt., Human Resources Program Administrator for HR Admin.
-Asst., HR Completed 2011-2012 A draft plan was constructed and will be furthered assessed during Fall 2011.
-Fall 2011 - Succession planning for instructional staff will be discussed at the first BEES succession planning committee meeting in the fall.
-8. Succession Planning for Administrative staff: Human Resources will review all Admin.
-Supervisory and Admin.
-Council job descriptions to ensure they specify actual responsibilities, degree of accountability and level of decision making involved, actual skill required, educational background required, and the amount of experience required.
-2012 Administrative Council Asst.
-Supt., Human Resources Program Administrator for HR Completed (2012) Ongoing as of 2014 - 2015) 9.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 9.
 Succession Planning for Administrative and Instructional staff: Establish a committee to identify and discuss the goals of agency succession planning for Administrative and instructional staff.
 Committee to include bargaining unit representatives.
 2013 Asst.
-Supt., Human Resources Deputy Supt., Educational Services Program Administrator for HR Admin Asst., HR SDM Committee Administrative Pro Practice Committee Completed 2011-2012 - Committee established Spring 2011.
-Goals and existing mentoring/ professional development activities that promote leadership continuity were identified and reviewed.
+Supt., Human Resources Deputy Supt., Educational Services Administrative Coordinator for HR Admin Asst., HR SDM Committee Administrative Pro Practice Committee Completed 2011-2012 - Committee established Spring 2011.
+Goals and existing mentoring/professional development activities that promote leadership continuity were identified and reviewed.
 To begin Fall 2011 - A Leadership Standards Sub-Committee was established to develop standards that would support the creation of an agency Leadership Program.
-Ongoing as of 2014-2015 10.
+Ongoing as of 2012-2013 10.
 Succession Planning for Administrative staff: Meet with those administrators who aspire to specific levels of administration to assess their personal development plan and identify strengths and deficiencies in terms of the needs of the specific level of administration identified.
 2016 Asst.
-Supt., Human Resources Program Administrator for HR Completed 11.
+Supt., Human Resources Administrative Coordinator for HR Completed 11.
 Succession Planning for Administrative staff: Begin working with Admin.
 Supervisory members and Admin.
 Council members to develop personal development plans for each agency administrator.
 Plans are to identify skills and competencies, development needs, and action plans for meeting needs.
 2015 Asst.
-Supt., Human Resources Program Administrator for HR Admin.
-Council Completed 12.
-Succession Planning for Instructional staff: Identify instructional staff personnel needs agency wide.
-2013 Asst.
-Supt., Human Resources Deputy.
-Supt., Educational Services Program Administrator for HR Admin.
-Council SDM Committee Completed 13.
-Succession Planning for Instructional staff: Begin working with Admin.
-Council members, building leaders, and instructional staff to develop personal development plans for each agency teacher and paraeducators.
-Plans are to 2016 Asst.
-Supt., Human Resources Deputy Supt., Educational Services Program Administrator for HR SDM Committee Completed identify skills and competencies, development needs and action plans for meeting those needs.
-This activity will align with the instructional staff evaluation and professional development initiatives.
-14. Employee Separation - A procedure and data tracking system for employee exit interviews will be developed and implemented.
-2010 Asst.
-Supt., Human Resources Program Administrator for HR Completed and ongoing Employee Exit Interviews - All administrators and teachers will be notified of the opportunity to participate in a formal exit interview upon separation from the agency.
-2011 Asst.
-Supt., Human Resources Program Administrator for HR Completed and ongoing
+Supt., Human Resources Administrative Coordinator for HR Admin.
+Council Completed